skx/evalfilter/README.md

 ### Built-In Functions

-These are the built-in functions which are always available, though your users can write their own functions within the language (see [functions](#functions)), and you can export functions written in Golang from your host-application to the scripting environment too:
+These are the built-in functions which are always available, though your users can write their own functions within the language (see [functions](#functions)).

+You can also easily add new primitives to the engine, by defining a function in your golang application and exporting it to the scripting-environment.
+For example the `print` function to generate output from your script is just a simple function implemented in Golang and exported to the environment.
+(This is true of all the built-in functions, which are registered by default.)

 * `float(value)`
   * Tries to convert the value to a floating-point number, returns Null on failure.